 See also chemistry of hair explained

-The hair shaft consists of an outer cuticle surrounding a central cortex which may contain a central medulla.
+Hair shaft consists of an outer cuticle surrounding a central cortex which may contain a central medulla.
 (Folin, Forensic Science International 83 (1996) 191-199).

 Hair consists of : (1) an outer cuticle wrapping and protecting the hair fiber: (2) a cortex (the hair fiber itself): The cortex is composed mainly of 3 different types of proteins: fibrous keratins which constitute filaments, non-fibrous matrix proteins and cell membrane peripheral proteins.
 (3) a central medulla.

-Cortex: of animals hairs, which represents about 85% of the fiber weight, is made up of microfibrils embedded in a matrix of high-sullphur and high-glycine and tyrosine proteins.
+The cortex of animals hairs, which represents about 85% of the fiber weight, is made up of microfibrils embedded in a matrix of high-sulphur and high-glycine and tyrosine proteins.
 Microfibrils are composed of closely packed intermediate filaments (IF) arising from the interaction of type I and Type II keratins.
 Comparisons of the amino acid sequences of keratins show that the central rod domains, containing about 310 amino acid reisudes, are highly conserved while the N- and C-terminal end domains of Type II deratins exhibit appreciable species specific differences, which can be exploited to produce monoclonal antibodies that react exclusively with the hair fibers from a given animal.
 For example, Paluzzi (“anti-keratin monoclonal antiboides for identifying animal hair fibers” Textile Research Journal 2004, 74: 458) dislose large difference in the immunoreaction with keratins from cashmere compared with those from wool.

 surface of hair: is composed of the protein Keratin, containing both acidic and basic amino acids.
 The amino acid composition of keratin is such that at natural pH values, the hair possesses a net negative charge.
 (US2,067,499).